mackness/uri_parse/README.md

 ## Feature Wishlist
 - URL URN identificaiton
-- Currently errors are handled in SplitResultsContainer but creating an error handling subclass my be a nice separation of concerns
+- currently errors are handled in SplitResultsContainer but creating an error handling subclass may be a nice separation of concerns
 - method chaining and URI templating
 - ability to pass default values as arguments to methods